How to remove an activation error

 The program has a visible window.
 You can uninstall this program in the control panel.
 The process starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
 The activation.exe file is not a Windows system file. activation.exe seems to be a compressed file.
 Therefore the technical security rating is 6% dangerous; however you should also read the users reviews.

 If you are having problems with activation.exe, you may also uninstall the program using the Control Panel ⇒ Add/Remove programs ⇒ Microsoft Money 2002 or Microsoft Money.

 Recommended: Identify activation.exe related errors

 If activation.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 0% dangerous.
 The file size is 740,112 bytes.
 The program has a visible window.
-File activation.exe is a Verisign signed file.
+The activation.exe file is a Verisign signed file.
 It is certified by a trustworthy company.
 Activation.exe is not a Windows system file. activation.exe seems to be a compressed file.

 External information from Paul Collins:

 There are different files with the same name: